funcompbio/practical2/practical2.md

   10 12
    9 26
 ```
-So the most frequent reported exitus figure was 0 in 153 lines, the second most
+So the most frequent reported exitus figure was 0 in 165 7-day aggregation
+periods (lines in the CSV file), the second most frequent one was 11 exitus
-frequent one was 11 in 19 lines, and so on.
+in 18 lines, and so on.
 We can also tell `sort` to order
 that output by the second column using the option `-k`, which would give us
 the whole ordered frequency distribution of exitus: